JACK-COM/prisma-python/README.md

 Since this is Python, you will need to set up and activate a new virtual environment before adding dependencies.

-Run the following in the project root (where `pyproject.toml` can be found) to install project dependencies from the included `uv.lock` file.
-See [additional scripts](#additional-uv-scripts) for commands to update one or more dependencies.
+Run the following in the project root (where `pyproject.toml` can be found) to install project dependencies from the included `uv.lock` file.\
+Note: this will also sync your database to the contents of your `schema.prisma` file, as well as generate the Prisma client for you.
+As such, it will fail unless you have completed [**pre-setup**](./PRE_SETUP.md), i.e.:

+1. Create a database
+2. Add database url as `DB_URL` environment variable

 If you have `make` installed, you can use the following convenience command: